wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.2.6 =
+*   Fixed: Theme's that set image heights affected the slideshow's image dimensions.
+*   Fixed: Compatibility with the ALO EasyMail Newsletter plugin.
+*   Fixed: Image's 'alt' values didn't show when no image title was set.

 = 2.2.5 =
 *   Fixed: Slideshow settings nonce prevented 3.4 and older WP users from saving their slideshows.